hyperledger-cacti/cacti/core/drivers/fabric-driver/readme.md

 `INTEROP_CHAINCODE` stores the name of the interop chaincode installed.

-`DB_NAME` stores the name of the database used for storing the event subscription information.
+`DB_PATH` stores the path hosting the database files containing the event subscription information.

-`DB_PATH` stores the path hosting the database files.

 NOTE: When specifying ensure that they match the config that the relay is using.